shornuk/craft-lists/README.md

-# Listit plugin for Craft CMS 3.x
+# Lists plugin for Craft CMS 3.x

 Follow, Favourite, Bookmark, Like & Subscribe users to lists.